matildasvensson85/project-webshop/README.md

 # Webshop - Technigo final project

-Artists Collection is my final project of Technigo Bootcamp.
-Its a webshop where artists can sell their own art.
-The artists can register, create a profile and upload their own art to the market.
+For this project, I created a webshop where you can buy art directly from artists.
+Artists can register, create a profile and upload their art to the market.

 The project is created in React with backend in Mongoose.

+This project was created as the final project of Technigos Frontend Bootcamp.

 ## View it live